mirrexagon/lua-irc-engine/README.md

 `irc.set_callback` returns `true` on success, or `false` and an error message otherwise.

-Callbacks cannot be overwritten. `irc:unset_callback(command)` is used to clear a callback.
+Callbacks cannot be overwritten. `irc:clear_callback(command)` is used to clear a callback.

 ---